 - Turn off the heat and allow the brine to cool to room temperature,

 - Add the chicken (as per step 2 of the previous recipe) to the pot or a sealed container,

 - Ensure the entire chicken is submerged, cover the pot or container, and refrigerate for 24 hours.

 What Is The Best Wood For Smoked Chicken?

 - Hickory is a hardwood that has a sweet to strong taste.
 Hickory wood burns slowly, meaning that you should be conservative with the amount used, as too much can result in a bitter taste.
 Hickory is best used with cherry wood.

 - Applewood is considered a favorite wood to use for smoking chicken and other birds.
-Applewood has a mild and fruity taste that takes time to fully penetrate the meat in the smoker.
+Applewood has a mild and fruity taste that takes time to penetrate the meat in the smoker fully.

 - Peachwood is a favorite wood in Southern cooking.
 Peachwood imparts a mild, sweet flavor to the chicken.
 It is important to use freshly cut peach wood, as older wood quickly loses its flavor.

 - Cherry wood has a mild, sweet flavor.
 Cherry wood is perfect for balancing out the heavier, smokier flavors of wood, such as hickory wood.